GianniBuoni/dotfiles/README.md

 This command is abbreviated as `:nh` in Espanso.

-## env.local.nix
+## env Directory

+If you look at `flake.nix` you will notice a few files that it needs to build the system.

+Create a creictory named `env` with this file structure:

-Here is a basic template for this file:
+Here is a basic template for the `.env.local.nix` file:

 ```
 {